10803774852

 - used a lot in narrations of past events

 When we talk about the past, we sometimes want to refer to something which was in the future at the time we were speaking.
-Even though we want to talk about the future, we use past verb forms:
+It is often used to talk about plans, expectations, or predictions that someone had in the past, but which at the time of the speaking were still in the future.

 WAS/WERE GOING TO